DIY Insulation Hints & Tips

 DIY Advice from the Install Experts

-If you're looking to save money by installing your insulation yourself, here are some hints and tips to share that can get you well prepared and help you avoid a range of potential hazards.
+If you're looking to save money by installing your insulation yourself, here are some hints and tips on how to install insulation and to help you avoid a range of potential hazards.

-Smart Energy Solutions is New Zealand's largest insulation installer having insulated over 38,000 homes as part of the EECA Warm Up New Zealand insulation programmes so we know what we're doing and you can benefit from our experience.
+Smart Energy Solutions is New Zealand's largest EECA approved insulation installer having insulated over 95,000 homes.
+We know what we're doing and you can benefit from our experience.

-If you're looking at insulating your rental properties, you'll need to ensure you meet the new Residential Tenancies Act requirements and include a Statement of Insulation in your lease agreements.
+If you're looking at insulating your own rental properties, you'll need to ensure you meet the new Healthy Homes Standards.
 Read more on our Landlords Page.

 Before you Get Started

-- Are you up for it?
+- Understand what's involved.
 Installing insulation underfloor or in ceilings means crawling around in confined, dirty dusty spaces for several hours.
 Check that you are comfortable working in closed spaces and will be able to manoeuvre the bulk insulation before committing to doing it yourself.
 You'll be hunched over for quite some time.

-- What's in your roof/under floor?
+- Check for hazards.
 You never quite know what's under the floor of your house or in your ceiling.
 Apart from the usual mud, dust, spiders and ants we regularly come across wasp nests, feral cats, and more.

-- Do you have a helper?
+- Organise a helper.
 We work in teams of 2-3 people - not only for speed and safety but also to best physically handle the insulation.
 It's not heavy but it is bulky and it makes a huge difference having someone to assist.

 - Read the instructions: You're working around a lot of electrical cabling and potential fire hazards.
 Make sure you follow the manufacturer's instructions for their materials BEFORE you buy.